Tsunami-kun/BimanGrasp-Dataset/README.md

     # This outputs 3d html visualization. ckeck dataset for object names (<object_name>.npy), and use --object_name <object_name> --num <num> to visualize the <num>th pose for the object named by <object_name>.

     python visualization.py --object_name <object_name> --num <num>

+One visualization example (both 2D screenshot and 3D html vis.) is in the directory examples/.